aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 To support OAC, a property `originAccessControl` will be added to `S3OriginProps`.
 The `S3Origin` constructor will need additional logic to determine how to configure the S3 origin (either as website endpoint, using OAI, or using OAC).
+Two additional properties `overrideImportedBucketPolicy` and `originAccessLevels` will be added to `S3OriginProps` to give the user flexibility to let CDK update their imported bucket policy and what level of permissions (combination of READ, WRITE, DELETE) to grant OAC.

 ```ts
 /**